theQRL/theqrl.org/content/blog/2021/last-month-at-qrl-march-2021/index.md

 After many long nights, lots of coffee, and countless rounds of testing by the QRL contributors, the Tipbot has been released to the QRL Discord (with more platforms on their way!)

-The Tipbot's main goal is to foster a positive and rewarding atmosphere that supports those who contribute to the project, whether that's through a tweet, artwork ([are meme's art?](https://memefest.quanta.city)), or knocking out a few issues on GitHub from one of our too-many-to-count repositories.
+The Tipbot's main goal is to foster a positive and rewarding atmosphere that supports those who contribute to the project, whether that's through a tweet, artwork ([are meme's art?](https://memefest.quanta.city)), or knocking out a few issues on GitHub from one of our countless repositories.

 Along with full on-chain tipping functionality (as it should be), there's also a *faucet*, which allows anyone to withdraw from once a day.